jmstoic/menu/INDEX.md

 The `Left Coast` menu spreads across many regions, but it has one registry with many items shared between areas.
 For that reason, `Product` information that matters to humans is stored apart from the inventory records themselves.

-The inventory systems only need to know things like `Stock Levels`, `Storage Locations`, `Movement History`, etc. That is the difference between an `Item` and a `Product`.
-The `Product` is an abstract _idea_, used by computers and insiders who understand inventory management. `Items` are physical objects we buy, usually consume, and all which have "real" information we actually care about. `Items` are _things_ anyone ought to be able to understand, find out more about, and ultimately obtain.
+Inventory systems only need to know `Stock Levels`, `Stock Locations`, `Movement History`, etc. That is the difference between an `Item` and a `Product`.
+The `Product` is an abstract _idea_ used by computers and insiders who understand inventory management. `Items` are descriptions of objects we buy, usually consume, and all which have "real" information we actually care about. `Items` are _things_ anyone ought to be able to understand, find out more about, and ultimately obtain.

 ## Items